 As you can see, the Sprout Living Epic Protein delivers very pure, natural ingredients with heaps of health benefits and none of those unnecessary additives.

-If you just check the Sprout Living Epic Protein price tag and the small size of the bag, you will get the impression that it’s an expensive product.
+If you just check the small size of the Sprout Living Epic Protein bag, you will get the impression that it’s an expensive product.
 But that’s a huge mistake.

 Weight: The container is 1lb (454g).